31 Almost Invisible Ways Stores Trick You Into Spending More

 They use urgent language

 Understand how certain phrases are used by retailers.
 “For a limited time only” creates a sense of urgency, Yale marketing professor Ravi Dhar tells Mainstreet.com.
+Similarly, these are the 100 most powerful marketing words.

 They over-sell their deals